Dragon Portfolio 101

 Now, with a better understanding of the two cycles, the hawk and the serpent, I will take a deep dive into what happened.

 What happened in 1984?

 How did we have such massive growth in the timeframe between 1984 and 2007?

 It starts with demographics.
 We had a huge glut of the population.
 The baby boomers went into some of their peak spending years in the early 1980s.
 And this was combined with a dramatic cycle of falling interest rates the entire time, going from almost 20% down to 0%.

-Next, we had globalization, which kept consumer prices low and an explosion of debt, of not only government debt, but corporate and consumer debt.
+Next, we had globalization, which kept consumer prices low and an explosion of government, corporate, and consumer debt.

 On the left side of the graphic, you can see we had the real economy and all the people coming into their peak spending time.
 They were making money so they wanted to buy houses, cars, and go on vacation.
 They wanted to spend money.

 So the fed said: “We have your back.
 We will lower interest rates and we'll print up funny money.
 There will be a Fed put so don't you worry about it.”
 The banking system also came in and said: “Yes, we'll do the same thing.
 We'll get aggressive.
 We'll shower you with as much debt as you're willing to take on.”